maybuzz/project-1-1819/README.md

 ## Features
 - 'library page' with all the dutch **"for dummies"** books
   - author and pubyear
-- 'courses page' -> with all the **courses**
+- 'courses page' with all the **courses**
   - link to the website to book the course
-- `textContent` -> to generate HTML
-- `async... await` -> to connect to  the API
-- `.createStream` and `.pipe` -> to handle the requests and send them to the right module
-- `?`, `:` -> to check the data coming from the api
-- `localStorage` -> to save all the data, saves time and unnecessarily APIcalls.
-Using prefixes to locate different items in storage.
 - `loading state`
 - `error state`

+- `textContent` to generate HTML
+- `async... await` to connect to  the API
+- `.createStream` and `.pipe` to handle the requests and send them to the right module
+- `localStorage` to save all the data, saves time and unnecessarily APIcalls.
+Using prefixes to locate different items in storage.
+- `?`, `:` to check the data coming from the API

 ## Code
-For this project [Wouter Lem](@maanlamp) wrote a wrapper to make working with the API would be a bit easier.
+For this project [Wouter Lem](https://github.com/maanlamp) wrote a wrapper to make working with the API would be a bit easier.
 At first this still was a bit confusing.

 This code shows my request to the API to collect all the books.